k1LoW/capv/README.md

 **WORK IN PROGRESS**

-`capv` is a Viewer of Linux capabilitiies.
+`capv` is a viewer of Linux capabilitiies.

 ## Notice